by-jp/www.byjp.me/content/notes/twitter/27093761/index.md

 - imported
 - from-twitter
 ---
-in Nador - shocked, we got turned away from one hotel 'cos we're not married\!
+in Nador - shocked, we got turned away from one hotel 'cos we're not married!